PacktPublishing/Becoming-a-Rockstar-SRE/Chapter-9/automation-simulation-lab.md

 export PASSWORD="xxxxxxxx"
 ```

-2. Replace `username` and `password` for the respective values from the Docker account that you created.
+2. Replace `username` and `password` for the respective values from the Docker account that you created

 ### Usage